Cheap personal contract purchase

 Therefore, the interest is the only place dealers can make money from a PCP deal on a used car.

-Don't overstretch yourself, so go for cheaper car if the repayments are too high.
+Don't overstretch yourself, so go for a cheaper car if the repayments are too high.
 Alternatively you can pay a bigger deposit, and spread repayments out over a longer period.

 You're financing the depreciation of the car, so choosing one that holds its value well is another opportunity.
-Also, pay attention to the annual mileage you set – the lower this is, the lower the repayments (though don't set it low if you won't stick to it, as over-mileage charges can be hefty).
+Also, pay attention to the annual mileage you set – the lower this is, the lower the repayments will be (though don't set it low if you won't stick to it, as over-mileage charges can be hefty).